-The term 'Depression' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Depression' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Depressions in economics are loosely defined as major declines in a country’s GDP, or gross domestic product.
 The gross domestic product is made up of four major components.
 These include money that consumers spend, government spending for goods and labor, investment affected by government agencies and individual companies, and the net sum of the country’s exported products.

 All of these elements are combined to come up with the country’s annual gross domestic product.
 Another simpler way of stating the GDP is in the counting of everything spent on services, goods, research, investments, and labor in the nation.

 Depressions are then commonly said to happen as the country’s GDP drops by minimally ten percent in only a year.
 There is not any consensus on the precise amount of decline in terms of percentage that must occur.
 Following the notorious stock market crash in 1929, the Great Depression that happened in the United States and throughout Europe demonstrated a sharp decline in GDP not only the first year but also over the following years.